← Back to ResourcesBreed Guides

 How much food should I feed my adult Greyhound?

-A 60–90 lb adult Greyhound at maintenance weight typically eats 3–5 cups of high-quality kibble per day, split into 2–3 meals.
-Specific amount depends on activity level, age, metabolism, and calorie density of your specific food.
-Greyhounds are athletic builds — they should be lean (you can see the last 1–2 ribs and a clear waist when looking from above).
-Many new adopters under-feed because they think the dog “looks too thin,” but Greyhounds are SUPPOSED to look thin compared to other breeds.
+Many new adopters under-feed because they think the dog “looks too thin.”
+Greyhounds are supposed to look thinner than other breeds.
 If you can see the spine clearly or the hip bones are sharp, feed more.
 If you can't see ribs at all, feed less.
-Calgary winters can increase calorie needs by 10–20% for outdoor-active dogs.

 How to transition food without triggering colitis

-The 7–10 day gradual transition is essential for Greyhounds.
+The 7 to 10 day gradual transition is essential for Greyhounds.

 DaysOld foodNew food